 The California Teachers Study (CTS) began in 1995, when 133,479 female public school professionals completed a risk-factor questionnaire, and extensive follow-up data, outcome information, and biospecimens continued to be collected.
 As part of the current (2012-2016) CTS biobanking project, investigators tried a new approach, and the results have been even better than anticipated.
 Dr. Lacey and his team built an innovative, cloud-based, mobile-enabled data management system that gives CTS investigators real-time, on-demand access to all of the information they need to collect high-quality, well-annotated, best-practices biospecimens from thousands of women all over California.
-This webinar will describe the innovative approaches used and discuss why they have the potential to transform epidemiologic study infrastructure.
+This webinar described the innovative approaches used and discussed why they have the potential to transform epidemiologic study infrastructure.

 August 27, 2014 12:00 p.m. to 1:00 p.m.
 EDT

 MyMoffitt Portal: Giving Data Back to Participants and Keeping Participants Engaged

 Associate Member, Department of Cancer Epidemiology